an outlet of encouragement, explanation, and exhortation

 I try to pick easily accessible outdoor locations that do not require a long drive.
 So I will focus on that sort of place in and near Long Beach.
 Here are a few possibilities.
 Experiment and find spots that work for you.
 Suggestions are welcome.

 • South Coast Botanic Gardens is probably my favorite.
-There is an admission charge of $7 or $30/year.
+There is an admission charge.
 There are some remote sites in the gardens where you will rarely be disturbed.

 • El Dorado Nature Center is a good location, but all trails can be busy with walkers.
 I see others doing retreat-like things here.
 There is a charge for driving into the parking area, but no admission fee.